khalilRhouma/Text-sentiment-analysis-on-Amazon-Fine-Food-Reviews/Readme.md

 # **Text sentiment analysis on Amazon Fine Food Reviews**

+> Note: This work was done by the help of my colleague [Hamza Ghanmi](https://github.com/ghanmi-hamza?fbclid=IwAR3JAkKdgWIDr45sPyT65Dbytb1O-zjCq6PGZ648Q3h5SLfqMLNMg_fAUpg) as it is an academic project in our Engineering class.

 ## I. Subject and Data description

-> This work was done by the help of my colleague [Hamza Ghanmi](https://github.com/ghanmi-hamza?fbclid=IwAR3JAkKdgWIDr45sPyT65Dbytb1O-zjCq6PGZ648Q3h5SLfqMLNMg_fAUpg) as it is an academic project in our Engineering class.

 The subject actually is a competition on Kaggle and you can find the dataset and competition [here](https://www.kaggle.com/snap/amazon-fine-food-reviews#Reviews.csv).